iPhone 13 Pro vs. 12 Pro Max night mode shootout: Which is better in the dark?

-The iPhone 12 Pro Max had already hugely impressed us with its ability to take great-looking images even in the depths of night.
-The iPhone 13 Pro promises even better images thanks to its larger sensor, its wider aperture and various software improvements across all its lenses.
+The iPhone 13 Pro promises even better images compared to the iPhone 12 Pro Max thanks to its larger sensor, its wider aperture and various software improvements across all its lenses.
 But are the new phone's night mode capabilities a significant upgrade over its predecessor, and is it enough to justify an upgrade?

 To find out, I took both phones on a nighttime walk around the beautiful city of Edinburgh and its excellent suburb of Leith.
 All shots were taken using the default iPhone camera app, using automatic settings with the phones being held by hand.